malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 5. shape context, and
 6. lightfield descriptor.

-To accurately describe the similarity of one structure to another many of these different descriptors can be used, resulting in a multi-dimensional description of a configuration.
+Describing the similarity of one structure to another can require one, or many of these parameters.
-The question then becomes,
-which structure is this closest to?

-Using existing data for hypothesis testing has been within the realm of statistical analysis for hundreds of years. @Stigler1986 However, statistical approaches like ANOVA are problematic in high dimensional space.
-This is where machine learning can really improve on these existing methods.

-For simulations in 3D,
-the ordering in crystal structures is more complex making it's detection more challenging.
-Like the 2D case there are a range of methods for identifying structures including

-- the Steinhardt bond order parameters, [@Steinhardt1983]
-- Bond Angle Analysis, and [@Ackland2006]
+For simulations of atomic particles there are a range of order parameters making use of the above descriptions, the Steinhardt bond order parameters, [@Steinhardt1983] Bond Angle Analysis, and [@Ackland2006]
-- Common Neighbour Analysis. [@Faken1994;@Honeycutt1987]

-Each of these different values focus on the identification of a small range of structures, typically;

-- Face Centered Cubic,
-- Body Centered Cubic, and
-- Hexagonal Close Packed.
+Common Neighbour Analysis. [@Faken1994;@Honeycutt1987] Each of these different order parameters focus on the identification of a small range of structures, which is typically; Face Centered Cubic, Body Centered Cubic, and Hexagonal Close Packed.

-The differences between each of these is typically a hand picked parameter tuned for each potential.
+The identification of each structure uses hand picked parameters tuned for the potential used for the simulation.

-While the existing approaches for crystal detection are limited by arbitrary decisions and limited re-usability.
-There has been a lot of work in choosing these methods and they reflect the relationships important in crystal structures.
+While the hand tuned parameters limits the re-usability of these methods, they reflect the relationships important in crystal structures and have been developed and tested over many years.
-So they form a foundation on which to develop features for machine learning.
-There are a range of studies [@Reinhart2017;@Dietz2017;@Boattini2018;@Spellings2018] building upon the ideas of the more traditional crystal order parameters.
+There are a range of studies [@Reinhart2017;@Dietz2017;@Boattini2018;@Spellings2018] which build upon these traditional methods, using machine learning to combine many values and make decisions for new datasets.
-These all take slightly different approaches, however each converts one of the parameters above into a many dimensional representation of the local structure, providing far more opportunity to distinguish the different structures.

-The approaches listed above only deal with spherically symmetric particles, molecular crystals are far more complicated in their shape and crystal structure.
+Each of these machine learning approaches have slightly different approaches, however they use existing tools for crystal detection as one of the dimensions describing local structure.

+Current applications of machine learning for crystal detection only deal with spherically symmetric particles.
-Water Ice has 18 different polymorphs we have found so far, @Algara-Siller2015 with the most recent found in 2015.
+Many molecular crystals are far more complicated, [@Beran2016] for example water Ice has 18 different polymorphs we have found so far, @Algara-Siller2015 with the most recent found in 2015.
-The number of polymorphs for ice is likely to reflect the range of structures in many molecular crystals.
+Other examples of this diversity are to flufenamic acid [@Lopez-Mejias2012] with at least 9 polymorphs, and triacetone-triperoxide [@Reany2009] with at least 6 polymorphs.
+The abundance of molecular polymorphs is such that @McCrone1965 noted that "the number of forms known for each compound is proportional to the time and money spent researching that compound."
+This diversity of structure raises additional complications in the identification of these structures.
-The CHILL [@Moore2010] and CHILL+ [@Nguyen2015]
-are traditional algorithms for detecting ice within liquid water though they are limited to ice Ih, Ic, and clathrates for CHILL+.
+The CHILL [@Moore2010] and CHILL+ [@Nguyen2015] algorithms are traditional approaches for detecting ice within liquid water however, they are limited to the detection of ice Ih, and Ic.
-Machine learning models [@Geiger2013;@Fulford2019] provide analysis that is both more accurate and covers a wider range of crystal structures.
+Machine learning models for the identification of ice crystal structures [@Geiger2013;@Fulford2019] provide analysis that is both more accurate and covers a wider range of crystal structures.

-A further problem,
-highlighted by the example of water is that it is important to know the types of structures which are present within a sample.
+A further problem with molecules having so many polymorphs is finding the different structures present within a simulation.
-Not only for the discovery of novel materials but also having a complete understanding of a configuration.
+Not only for the discovery of novel polymorphs but also ensuring a complete understanding of a configuration.
-A problem with existing tools
-is that you only see the range of structures you are looking for rather than the range of structures which exist.
+One of the limitations of existing detection methods is that you only see the range of structures you are looking for rather than the range of structures which exist.
-Machine learning can also be used to subdivide the dataset into distinct clusters of crystal structures. [@Spellings2018]
+Using a clustering approach [@Spellings2018] provides a complete overview of the structures present with minimal additional effort.

-The real power of machine learning for the identification and classification of crystal structures, comes from combining the work of the past 40 years of classifying crystal structures with the tools available through machine learning.
+Machine learning is a tool ideally suited for the identification and classification of molecular crystal structures.
+Able to account for the diversity and complexity of these structures.
+Machine Learning accelerates research by taking care of the tedious time consuming elements allowing the researcher to focus on the science.

 ## Machine Learning Goals